 - If union property, can you provide estimated pricing list?

-No, requires calls for current pricing as it most likely will change.
+Please call for current pricing as it most likely will change.

 - Here are a list of labor unions with whom planners will be required to work at the convention center: